nrs-org/novelslop/content/vol_01/chap_15.typ

   A major downside of living this far to Tokyo was that Uta had to board two 30-minute train rides every day to school, which was not the end of the world but rather a hassle.
-It was the same situation for her family members too, but recently, her parents had their work relocated close to her hometown.
+It was the same situation for her family members too, but recently, her parents had their work relocated close to where they lived.
   They wanted to get a house in the middle of Tokyo for their children, but it was nothing other than a fever dream, considering the never-ending rise of house prices.